istio/istio.io/content/en/docs/concepts/security/index.md

 - Try out the security policy by following the [authentication tasks](/docs/tasks/security/authentication/authn-policy) and [authorization tasks](/docs/tasks/security/authorization).

-- Learn some security policy [common examples](/docs/ops/configuration/security/security-policy-examples) that could be used to improve security in your mesh.
+- Learn some security policies [common examples](/docs/ops/configuration/security/security-policy-examples) that could be used to improve security in your mesh.

 - Read the [common problems](/docs/ops/common-problems/security-issues/) to better troubleshoot security policy issues